-Factory method to convert a contiguous string name from the specified namespace to an GSSName object that is a mechanism name (MN).
-In other words, this method is a utility that does the equivalent of two steps: the createName described in 6.1.7 and then also the GSSName.canonicalize() described in 6.2.5.
+Factory method to convert a contiguous string name from the specified namespace to a GSSName object that is a mechanism name (MN).
+In other words, this method is a utility that does the equivalent of two steps: the createName described in section 7.1.6, and then also the GSSName.canonicalize() described in section 7.2.5.

-nameStr The string representing a printable form of the name to create.

-nameType The Oid specifying the namespace of the printable name supplied.
-Note that nameType serves to describe and qualify the interpretation of the input nameStr, it does not necessarily imply a type for the output GSSName implementation. "null" value can be used to specify that a mechanism specific default printable syntax should be assumed when the mechanism examines nameStr.

-mech Oid specifying the mechanism for which this name should be created.
+- nameStr: The string representing a printable form of the name to create. - nameType: The Oid specifying the namespace of the printable name supplied.
+Note that nameType serves to describe and qualify the interpretation of the input nameStr; it does not necessarily imply a type for the output GSSName implementation.
+The "null" value can be used to specify that a mechanism-specific default printable syntax should be assumed when the mechanism examines nameStr. - mech: Oid specifying the mechanism for which this name should be created.